rfindler/jscontract/LOG.md

   - Only reported on 10 different declaration files
   - Key idea: Let's get the initial state of the JavaScript code, serialize its object graph, run what we find through a simplified type system, and check for mismatches between that analysis and TypeScript.
   - Useful takeaway - categorizing the different types of bugs that we find (high-impact errors, low-impact errors)
+- RESULTS OF SCRIPT
+  - ~356 bugs found automatically right now
+    - Number may go up as we fix bugs in contract system
+- Still waiting on DefinitelyTyped for that pull request...